-- New products penetrate an existing market at a low price, until it is well known to the customers and then the prices increases. - It is a growth strategy where businesses focus on selling existing products to existing markets. - Focuses on gaining a larger share of the market by reducing prices to increase sales/increasing advertising and promotion.
+- New products penetrate the existing market at a low price, until it is well known to the customers and then price increases. - Businesses use market research on existing clients to decide how to improve their marketing mix. - Embark on an intensive marketing campaign to increase awareness and customer loyalty. - Employ more sales staff to improve sales /services